susiechoi/Cellular-Automata-Simulator/doc/REFACTORING_DISCUSSION_sc477_ceb55_js640.md

 # General refactoring

-I tried to make detailed error messages in each "catch" block of the try/catches in the Grid class, most of which relate to the use of Java reflection.
+We tried to make detailed error messages in each "catch" block of the try/catches in the Grid class, most of which relate to the use of Java reflection.
 These were targeted so that a programmer would be better able to identify the issue and respond appropriately, especially since many of the same exceptions can be thrown in a single Java reflection method invocation.